Comparative Study of UNet-based Architectures for Liver Tumor Segmentation in Multi-Phase Contrast-Enhanced Computed Tomography: Results and Discussion

-The error analysis highlights key obstacles encountered in segmenting small tumors (see Fig. \ref{fig:fig9}): \begin{itemize} \item False negatives (missed tumors): The initial row of the error plot presents a scenario where a diminutive lesion exists in the ground truth.
+While the proposed model outperforms baseline architectures, the Dice scores across all tested models reflect the inherent difficulty of the dataset.
+As shown in the distribution analysis (Fig. 2), the data is heavily concentrated near zero-pixel areas, presenting a distinct challenge compared to standard benchmarks.
+The error analysis highlights key obstacles encountered in segmenting small tumors (see Fig. \ref{fig:fig11}): \begin{itemize} \item False negatives (missed tumors): The initial row of the error plot presents a scenario where a diminutive lesion exists in the ground truth.
 In this case, nearly all models, including the baseline, SE, and ASPP variants, fail to detect the lesion.
 Notably, the ResNetUNet3+ with CBAM model demonstrates partial effectiveness by detecting the approximate center of the lesion with a small mark, albeit without capturing the entire region.
 This outcome suggests that its attention mechanism possesses heightened sensitivity for anomaly localization, whereas other models do not recognize the lesion at all. \item Under-Segmentation of small lesions: The second row illustrates another challenge.
 All models identify the general region of the tumor; however, the baseline, SE, and ASPP variants exhibit pronounced under-segmentation, delineating only a limited portion of the lesion.
 By contrast, both ResNetUNet3+ with CBAM and the CBAM and ASPP variant effectively segment the lesion in its entirety.
 This finding highlights their superior capability to delineate the complete shape and extent of small tumors upon successful localization, thereby mitigating the under-segmentation observed with alternative approaches. \item Arbitrary shape of tumor regions: The third row demonstrates the segmentation error of the ResNetUNet3+ model with CBAM when addressing tumors with non-circular, irregular shapes.
 Compared to other methods such as ResNetUNet3+ and its variants with SE and ASPP, the proposed model tends to segment a larger region.
 Notably, ResNetUNet3+ with both CBAM and ASPP achieves the highest performance by accurately delineating the tumor region.
 This observation accounts for the highest Precision score attained by the ResNetUNet3+ with CBAM and ASPP, as reported in Table \ref{tab:table5}. \end{itemize}